Illu/Landing-Page/README.txt

-Simple landing page for a company’s new product.
+Simple landing page to introduce a new product.